On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Introduction

-A natural application of the results above is to study the approximation of Bayesian filters by constrained PFs, i.e., PFs that run on the constrained SSM.
-Under standard regularity assumptions, we obtain time-uniform error rates for PFs that depend both on the number of particles in the Monte Carlo filter and the lower bounds $\varepsilon^l>0$ for the transition probabilities from $x \in \mC_{n-1}^l$ to $\mC_n^l$ via $K_n$.
-Moreover, we show how the problem of weight degeneracy \cite{Bengtsson08,Snyder08} can be mitigated in the constrained PF when the compacts $\mC_0^l, \mC_1^l, \ldots, \mC_n^l, ...$ are superlevel sets of the likelihood functions in the unconstrained SSM.

-In the continuous-discrete filtering setup, the observations are collected at times $t_1, t_2, \ldots, t_n, ...$, and the Markov kernels $K_n$ are determined by the SDE that describes the continuous-time state process $\X(t)$ for $t \in [t_{n-1}, t_n]$.
-We propose a simple (albeit possibly coarse) approximation of the constrained Markov kernels using so-called barrier functions \cite{Margellos11,Clark21}.
-These functions can be computed online and they are used to modify the drift of the SDE in order to impose the constraint on the state space.
-As a result, we obtain a class of guided SDEs that can be easily simulated.
-Based on this approach, we show some numerical results that illustrate the stability and accuracy of the proposed constrained filters on a stochastic Lorenz 96 model \cite{Grudzien20}
+In the continuous-discrete filtering setup, the observations are collected at times $t_1, t_2, \ldots, t_n, \ldots $, and the Markov kernels $K_n$ are determined by the SDE that characterizes the continuous-time state process $\X(t)$ for $t \in [t_{n-1}, t_n]$.
+We propose a simple (albeit possibly coarse) approximation of the constrained Markov kernels using barrier functions \cite{Margellos11,Clark21}.
+These functions can be efficiently computed online and they are used to modify the drift of the SDE to impose the constraint on the state space.
+As a result, we obtain a class of modified SDEs that can be easily simulated and built into sampling-based algorithms such as PFs and ensemble Kalman filters (EnKFs).
+We show some numerical results that illustrate the stability and accuracy of the proposed constrained filters on a stochastic Lorenz 96 model \cite{Grudzien20}